bluehalo/broad-hammer/README.md

 - Admin access to the Google Form provided to the submitter

+### GitHub secrets

+To adhere to security concerns, GitHub secrets is leveraged to handle sensitive information.
+Please look at the documentation on how to set this up

 ### The Google Form

 Google Forms have a Script Editor where you need to inject the code from the `google-form`.